Community Art Show 2022

-The 2nd annual Community Art Show is on display through December.
+The LAVA Center presents the third annual Community Art Show, on display November and December.

 Charmae Bartlett (painting)